 The faculty adviser provides advice and mentoring to the I.U.G., M.S., or Ph.D. student (advisee) on issues related to research and academics.
 During the first year of a student's graduate study, the adviser helps the student to identify potential research topics and to begin the reading and synthesis of related literature.
 As appropriate, the adviser also guides the student toward specific research projects and outcomes, either individually or as part of a larger ongoing research team.
-The adviser also provides feedback to the student about research ideas, research progress, and research outcomes.
+The adviser also provides feedback to the student about research ideas, research progress, and research outcomes; once a year this is synthesized as an annual evaluation.
 The adviser helps the student regarding his or her academic studies.
 In the doctoral program, after the student passes the qualifying examination, the adviser helps in the formation of the student's doctoral committee and in the preparation of the dissertation proposal.
 In general, the faculty adviser helps the student become familiar with the program and its requirements.
-Finally, the adviser assists and advises the student on career planning.
+Finally, the adviserassists and advises the student on career planning.